DevAgnihotri/javascript-essentials/Extras/css.md

 ## Introduction

 Cascading Style Sheets (CSS) is a styling language used to describe the presentation of a document written in HTML.
-CSS defines how HTML elements should be displayed on screen, on paper, or in other media.
-It controls layout, colors, fonts, and can adapt the presentation to different types of devices, such as large screens, small screens, or printers.
+CSS defines how HTML elements should be displayed, It controls layout, colors, fonts, and can adapt the display to different types of devices, such as laptops(widescreen) Monitors (square screen) Mobile phones(portrait).

 This guide covers the following topics: